ktorio/ktor-documentation/topics/proxy.md

 ## Proxy authentication and authorization {id="proxy_auth"}

-Proxy authentication and authorization are engine specific and should be handled manually.
+Proxy authentication and authorization are engine-specific and should be handled manually.
 For example, to authenticate a Ktor client to an HTTP proxy server using basic authentication, append the `Proxy-Authorization` header to [each request](default-request.md) as follows:

 ```kotlin